qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

 **Description**

   ``@type`` is usually used to document data items, esp. when the type is not immediately apparent in the code.
-This is for example the case when a class member is initialized with ``null`` and a value of some other type is then assigned in the constructor, so as to not share a single data value accross multiple instances.
+This is for example the case when a class member is initialized with ``null`` and a value of some other type is then assigned in the constructor, so as to not share a single data value across multiple instances.

 **Syntax**